kanugurajesh/Advanced-Password-Generator/README.md

-# advanced_password_generator
+# protecting
-This is a advanced password generator using html,css and javascript
+This program is created to generate a rando number